 Assistant Vice-Principal Dean of Arts and Divinity

-The Assistant Vice-Principal (AVP) Dean of Arts and Divinity is a member of the Principal’s Senior Management Team.
-Reporting directly to the Master of United College, the Dean works closely with the Master, Heads of School, other AVPs, members of the Senior Management Team, senior academics and relevant professional Unit Directors.
+The Assistant Vice-Principal Dean of Arts and Divinity is a member of the Principal’s Senior Management Team.
+Reporting directly to the Master of the United College, the Dean works closely with the Master, Heads of School, other AVPs, members of the Senior Management Team, senior academics and relevant Professional Services Unit Directors.

 The Dean advises the Heads of Schools in the Faculties of Arts and Divinity on aspects of University regulations and academic procedure as relevant to their remit, and offers informal counsel.
-They also support Schools’ implementation of their strategies, monitoring and approving developments such as staffing and budgetary changes and the creation and implementation of new policies and procedures.
+They also support Schools in the implementation of their strategies, monitoring and approving developments such as staffing and budgetary changes and the creation and implementation of new policies and procedures.

 The Dean supports the development, establishment and leadership of interdisciplinary and cross-Faculty academic initiatives in research, teaching and innovation.